 6. Taste some delicious food

 Bankso has some fantastic restaurants where you can eat your way through Bulgarian scrumptious cuisine.
 You’ll notice plenty of old ‘mehanas’, traditional Bulgarian restaurants, behind the stone walls of the old quarter and although there’s not much variety between the menus, there’s plenty of seasonal salads, soups, fish and meat dishes including the popular favourite, Kapama, a mixture of meat and vegetables stewed in an earthenware dish.

-For a more contemporary helping of cuisine, try one of the new eateries opening up such as the Smokey Mountain Restaurant for mouth-watering smoked burgers and ribs.
+For a more contemporary helping of cuisine, try the Greek restaurant, Tavern Opa and Smokey Mountain Restaurant for mouth-watering smoked burgers and ribs.
 Or, out of town, visit the Dam Krinets Restaurant, a fish farm next to a pretty dam which specialises in trout or carp, grilled or fried.